 Ability to Keep Residents Mobile

-This tells you the percentage of patients who maintained mobility over time.
-Optimizing mobility is usually a great sign for residents' health.
+This is the percentage of residents who maintained mobility over time.
+Preserving mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations